 How to Stay Safe as a Woman in India

-I received vastly less hassle in India as I was expecting.
+I received vastly less hassle in India than I was expecting.
 I encountered zero sexual harassment, no touching, and very little staring from the local men.
-Everyone treated me with respect and warmth, whether I was with Dave or walking around on my own.
+Everyone treated me with respect and warmth, whether I was with my boyfriend or walking around on my own.
 This was very unexpected!

 The worst you’ll likely encounter is incessant requests for photos from teenage boys.
 At first, I agreed to have my photo taken with everyone who asked, but eventually got fed up and started turning them down.
 After all, if they weren’t asking the local girls for photos, why were they asking me?
 They just want to pretend they have a Western girlfriend on social media.

 My tour guide in Jaipur advised me to stop agreeing to take photos with local guys, and from that moment on, I only agreed to for families and teenage girls.

 It might surprise you to learn that travelling as a woman in India can sometimes make for a more enjoyable experience.
 There are women-only carriages on the Delhi Metro that are far less crowded, I could skip the queue for many attractions by joining the smaller one for women, and was frequently welcomed with open arms by local women.
 Teenage girls, in particular, were always down to hang out and chat with me.

 Over and over, like when I was travelling alone by train, locals would check with me to make sure I felt safe, and reassure me that if ever I felt uncomfortable or in danger, I could just let them know.

 In the Golden Triangle, there are so many tourists that you’re not going to stand out in a crowd, but you should still follow basic safety practices.